 To buy a new car in Portugal, you’ve got two options; dealerships and online websites.

-Lots of people still prefer buying from dealerships because they need that physical touchpoint to verify their next big purchase.
+Many people still prefer buying from dealerships because they need that physical touchpoint to verify their next big purchase.
 If you’re someone who likes to see what they’re buying and examine the specs, you should go to the nearest dealership.

 Finding a car dealer near your residence is fairly simple; you’ll notice them while you travel around.
 Alternatively, you can ask your neighbor for help, and they’d love to guide you.
-You could also join our Facebook Group – All About Portugal For Expats if you want to connect with someone online.
+You could also join our Facebook Group – All About Portugal For Expats, if you want to connect with someone online.

 But if your goal is to buy a semi-new car with little mileage, it’s worth looking at online car sales websites.